Crkanouff/ai-case-study/README.md

 ![Alt text](image.png)
 # Overview and Origin of Jasper
 Jasper was founded in January 2021 in Austin, Texas, by Chris Hull, Dave Rogenmoser and John Philip Morgan.
 These three technology experts had been working together and exploring AI technologies since 2014.
 One of their first forrays into this market was starting up a digital marketing agency, called Proof, which eventually failed.
-During this time, Rosenmoser had started looking into several LLM's and the team built and lanched the first version of Jasper in 2021. [^1]
+During this time, Rosenmoser had started looking into several large language models and the team built and lanched the first version of Jasper in 2021. [^1]

 Jasper has had two rounds of major funding:
 * $6M in June of 2021 from Foundation Capital